How do I control WhoFundsWho?

 Who are you funded by?

 So far it has been a labor of love and we have been entirely self-funded.
 But if you find the extension useful, please consider making a donation to help fund the research and development necessary to sustain and grow the database and improve the extension’s functionality and experience.
+Donations also decrease the need to make certain features only available to paid subscribers in the future.

 Shouldn’t it be WhoFundsWhom?